-■ Resources for Parents and Community Members about Sex Education in California ACLU of Northern California www.aclunc.org/sex\ed
+Resources for Parents and Community Members about Sex Education in California

+ACLU of Northern California www.aclunc.org/sex ed

 The ACLU, a sponsor of California's sex education law, provides a variety of resources to help parents and community members understand the law and take action to improve sex education in their schools.
-Among the various resources are fact sheets explaining California law, a checklist to evaluate curricula for legal compliance, a list of questions for parents to ask schools about sex education instruction, and a list of curricula that are in compliance with California law.
+Among the various resources are a mini-toolkit with step-by-step guidance for advocating with school districts, a checklist to evaluate curricula for legal compliance, a list of questions for parents to ask schools about sex education instruction, and a list of curricula that are in compliance with California law.